sklarfox/hotel-booking/README.md

 The app currently uses the database primary key as the unique identifier for all entries.
 A UUID would be added to each entity, and this would be the data sent to the client and used when requesting specific entries.

+## Expand Tables

+The current database design is quite rudimentiary, and has many areas it could be expanded.
+For the scope of this project, the simple two table design was left as-is.

 # API Documentation